 Lemon Drop Martini (3-Ingredient Recipe)

-Lemon Drop Martini with Limoncello is tart and sweet, and takes just three ingredients: lemon or citrus vodka, limoncello, which is a lemon liqueur, and lemonade.
+Lemon Drop Martinis with limoncello are sweet, tart, and incredibly easy to make with just three ingredients: citrus vodka, limoncello, and lemonade.

 Ingredients